 The other inevitable thing is that hydrogen will become an increasingly viable way to provide power for boats and ships – for both propulsion and auxiliary use and for recreational and commercial vessels.
 We’re seeing it already:

-- The hydrogen and wind-powered Energy Observer research ship has been sailing around the world creating hydrogen from the sea water it travels through to operate a fuel cell storage and propulsion system by Toyota.
+- The hydrogen and wind-powered Energy Observer research ship has been sailing around the world creating green hydrogen from the sea water it travels through to operate a fuel cell storage and propulsion system by Toyota.

 - The Aquon One, a finalist in this year’s Gussies Electric Boat Awards, employs a similar water-to-hydrogen system, put to use on a luxury yacht.